BigBandaid2/GAIN-Studio-Guide/config_rules_guidelines.md

 	return null;
 ```

+MARTIAL: i don t see added value compared to example 1, this is same thing no?
 Explanation 2
 -----------
 - Sub-group of the Source, 'DescriptiveInfo', is null-checked before trying to access it's properties